 Emollient skin products are widely prescribed and dispensed for various skin conditions such as psoriasis and eczema.

 They are safe to use but can soak into clothing, dressings and bedding leaving a flammable residue.
-If exposed to a naked flame or a heat source, such as a cigarette, lighter, gas cooker, heater or fire, these saturated fabrics can catch fire; the paraffin residue will help the fire develop and spread rapidly which could result in serious injury or death.
+If exposed to a naked flame or a heat source, such as a cigarette, lighter, gas cooker, heater or fire, these saturated fabrics can catch fire; the emollient residue will help the fire develop and spread rapidly which could result in serious injury or death.

 Always: